Last Updated on June 8, 2020 by Сталкг

 The registration of images is also a hunt for the spectator.
-I’ve been tracking down the productions of Chris.
-Marker for quite a while now… I still remember the fascination with which I watched Sans Soleil about 20+ years ago in the Roxie Cinema in San Francisco; this type of film making didn’t have a name for me yet, but produced a new type of thought pattern in my brain: creative cognitive dissonance, intellectual stimulation, appetite for more…
+I've been tracking down the productions of Chris.
+Marker for quite a while now… I still remember the fascination with which I watched Sans Soleil about 30 years ago in the Roxie Cinema in San Francisco; this type of film-making didn't have a name for me yet, but produced a new type of thought pattern in my brain: creative cognitive dissonance, intellectual & emotional stimulation, appetite for more…

 Whenever a Marker film was shown, I would make the pilgrimage.
 Later, in graduate school (the ultimate alibi), I set out more systematically to study the history of European documentary film, focusing on directors who were equally authors, having fulfilled the predictions of Alexandre Astruc formulating a new cinema, that of the “camera-stylo,” the camera-pen.